barisozgenn/PackageDeliverySwiftUI/README.md

 - Enhances the user experience by enabling more precise control over focus behavior.

 ### MapKit Integration
-- Utilizes the new MapKit framework for displaying maps and annotating locations.
-- Includes support for drawing circles, polylines, and polygons on the map.
-- Enhances the visual representation of package delivery routes and locations.
+  Utilizes the new MapKit framework for displaying maps and annotating locations.Includes support for drawing circles, polylines, and polygons on the map.Enhances the visual representation of package delivery routes and locations.
+  - LookAroundPreview
+  - Marker & Annotation
+  - MapCamera

 ### Animated Symbols with Symbols Framework
 - Leverages the new Symbols framework to animate symbols and icons.